themostclueless/qeaml.github.io/pages/GameDev.md

 WBYH, or **W**hat **B**rings **Y**ou **H**ere, is a game similar in purpose to
 the roulette game described below, also based on [nwge].
-This game, however, simply focused on [Manitch], the player character, having a conversation with Ata.
+This game, however, simply focused on Manitch, the player character, having a conversation with Ata.
 The game would focus long dialogues between the two, with the player character having to choose between different conversation topics every so often.
 Every choice would lead the player to a different path in the conversation,